LandRegistry/land-registry-elements/README.md

 The pattern library can be started with the command `npm start`.
 This will start a webserver running on `localhost:3000` where you can view the pattern library.
 You can then make GET requests to `localhost:3000/build` as per the [instructions here](make-a-get-request-to-the-pattern-library-application)

 ### Requirements
-* Node.js 4.x
-(_Note: Node.JS 5 is currently not supported due to issues with the way the `node_modules` folder is structured in npm 3_)
+* Node.js 5.x (If you currently use Node.js 4 for gov uk things, using a version manager such as [nvm](https://github.com/creationix/nvm) would be recommended to easily switch between versions)

 ### Requirements to run the test suite
 * [mocha](https://www.npmjs.com/package/mocha), installed globally